JM-Weber/James-Weber/docs/ukesm.md

 ### My contributions to UKESM
 Model development is an ongoing process informed by advances in the understanding of important Earth system processes, for example the chemical reactions of major BVOCs.
-I view model development as the responsibility of all researchers who use the model and I have been fortunate to collaborate with colleagues at the Met Office and the Universities of Leeds and Cambridge to make some improvements to UKESM.
+I view model development as the responsibility of all researchers who use the model and I have been fortunate to collaborate with colleagues at the Met Office and the Universities of Leeds and Cambridge to make some improvements to UKESM such that I am now a co-author on the technical documentation (link [here](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_084.pdf) - requires MOSRS access).

 #### CRI-Strat 2
 As an atmospheric chemist I am primarily interested in processes which determine atmospheric composition.
 These are simulated in UKCA.
 During my PhD I led work to add and evaluate an improved chemistry mechanism called CRI-Strat 2 (CS2) in UKCA which features some of the most recent advances in the understanding of isoprene oxidation chemistry with knock-on effects for oxidant concentrations and aerosol (paper [here](https://gmd.copernicus.org/articles/14/5239/2021/)).
 CS2 is now a selectable option in UKESM.